Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Background and Problem Statement

-\end{theorem} We refer readers to~\cite{liu2025physics} for more theoretical details.
-This theorem allows us to obtain the ground truth value of $W$ during training without relying solely on the PDE residual loss, which makes the training process more robust and can lead to improved learning dynamics for the Lyapunov function.
+\begin{theorem}[Liu et al. \cite{liu2025physics}] We adopt the convention that divergence of integration yields the value $\infty$.
+Then for any $a,p>0$, $W(x) = \tanh(a\int_0^\infty \Vert \phi(t,x)\Vert^p \, dt)$ solves the Zubov equation equation $\nabla W(x)^\top f(x) = -a(1+W(x))(1-W(x))\Vert x\Vert^p$. \end{theorem} We refer the readers to~\cite{liu2025physics} for more theoretical details.
+This theorem enables us to obtain the ground truth value of $W$ during the training without solely depending on the PDE residual loss, making the training process more robust, and can provide better learning dynamics for the Lyapunov function.